neflem27/Personal_Projects/README.md

 # Personal_Projects

-This is a collection of my visualization work.
+This is a collection of my work.

 Used softwares: R Studio, Tableau, and Excel.